sigrunixia/Granite/README.md

 ## Randomly saying things

-Prepare yourself for the magnificent presence of Gemmy Unshackled, who takes it upon themselves to enlighten you about the vast expanse of knowledge you have yet to develop in the realm of TTRPGs—simply because Gemmy Unshackled finds solace in your perpetual state of learning.
+Get ready to encounter the awe-inspiring Gemmy, unshackled and free!
+Gemmy for TTRPGs is a sassy and charismatic character who joyfully guides you through the vast world of TTRPGs, showering you with enlightening insights and knowledge.
+Gemmy finds comfort in your never-ending journey of learning and shares their wisdom with you.
+Granted, her wisdom is often a bit... unconventional, but it's the thought that counts, right?

 Should you desire, feel free to personalize the frequency of these enlightening encounters.

 Alternatively, you can always opt for the wise choice of not summoning Gemmy at all.